pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 The health page provides detailed information about the health of the application.
 It lists all the components that make up the health of the application, such as readiness, liveness, and disk space.
-It displays the status and details associated with each of the components.
+It displays the status and details associated with each component.

 ![Health Page in the UI showing information such as readiness, disk space, and liveness.](images/health-steeltoe.png)